tulliolo/lightstack/README.md

 ```

 ### Install Web Interface

+A WEB UI has been added to manage stacks.
+This is for now installed into the host system.
+Installing the web UI does not interfere with command line interface.

-To install the web interface, run:
+To install the web UI, run:

 ```
 cd ~